-Please refer to the synthetic risk and reward indicator (the "SRRI") as disclosed in the "Risk and reward profile" section of the Key Investor Information Document for the relevant share class in which you are invested in or proposed to invest in.
-The SRRI is based on the volatility of the Fund calculated in accordance with UCITS requirements.
-The higher the risk grading in the SRRI may mean that the net asset value of the Fund is likely to experience higher levels of volatility.
+Please refer to the synthetic risk and reward indicator (the "SRRI") as disclosed in the "Risk and reward profile" section of the Key Investor Information Document or the synthetic risk indicator (the "SRI") as disclosed in the Key Information Document, as applicable, for the relevant share class in which you are invested in or proposed to invest in.
+The higher the risk grading in the SRRI/SRI may mean that the net asset value of the Fund is likely to experience higher levels of volatility.

-SUPPLEMENT DATED 10 July, 2023 to the Prospectus issued for PIMCO ETFs plc
+SUPPLEMENT DATED 29 April, 2024 to the Prospectus issued for PIMCO ETFs plc